verbb/footnotes/README.md

 }
 ```

-Feel free to add the `footnotebutton` plugin to any other redactor config as well.
+Feel free to add the `footnotebutton` plugin to any other Redactor config as well.

 #### Collect all footnotes and replace with numbers